yochaigal/cairn/wip/2e/forest-seeds.md

 #### _Yearning Path_

-- Shows the shortest path to the object of a heart's _true_ desire. _Smells of lavender and saffron.
-Grows heavier with use: add an extra Fatigue each time it is used._
+- Shows the shortest path to the object of a heart's _true_ desire. _Smells of lavender.
+Adds an extra Fatigue if read more than once per day.
+The process is cumulative._

 ### 8 - Dead River